Typhus- Symptoms, Causes, Risk Factors and Prevention

 Treatment

-Doctors prescribe antibiotic for endemic and epidemic typhus infections because early antibiotic treatment (e.g., azithromycin, doxycycline, tetracycline, or chloramphenicol) will heal most people with the bacteria.
-Consultation with an expert on infectious disease is advisable, particularly if there is diagnosis of epidemic typhus or typhus in pregnant women.
+Doctors prescribe antibiotics for endemic and epidemic infections because early antibiotic treatment (e.g., azithromycin, doxycycline, tetracycline, or chloramphenicol) will heal most people with the bacteria.
+Consultation with an expert on infectious disease is advisable, particularly if there is a diagnosis of epidemic in pregnant women.
 Treatment delays can cause problems in the renal, lung, or nervous system to develop.
 Many patients can die, especially the elderly ones.

 Complications